 And this is where we find ourselves; stuck in a place where we know that PFAS compounds have made it into our environment and are accumulating in nature and ourselves, but lacking the guidance we need from the world’s governments to progress the solution.
 Certainly, some governments have acted, developing testing methodologies and offering the most basic guidance in exposure limits to a handful of the over 3000 known PFAS compounds, but those of us in the environmental industry are left in many cases to determine what the “best” techniques are for us and the sample matrices that we test.
 To help with this, in the next blog post, we’ll introduce three of the top sample preparation methods being used as a basis for PFAS testing around the world and review the similarities and differences between them.

-Check out the new PFAS dedicated page clicking on the button below.
+Check out the PFAS dedicated page with application notes and other resources clicking on the button below.